yujhenchen/password-generator/README.md

 - [ ] Use UnoCSS
 - [ ] Toggle mode light/ dark
-- [ ] Allow password lengths within a given range
+- [x] Allow password lengths within a given range (8 to 15, auto reset if the value is out of range)
 - [ ] Toggle symbols on/ off
 - [ ] Toggle numbers on/ off
 - [ ] Copy on click